What is LibrarySearch?

 To search for the following title in LibrarySearch, search for 'study skills handbook'.
 If the title of the book is quite general, you could also add the author's surname eg 'study skills handbook cottrell'.
 This will find fewer, more relevant results.

 Cottrell, S. (2013) The study skills handbook.
 Basingstoke: Palgrave.

-Sometimes, there will be multiple years or editions of the same title available in LibrarySearch.
-When this is the case, you'll see a single item in the results list but it will indicate that there are multiple versions available and you can then click through to view all versions.
-By default, LibrarySearch will list these years/editions from newest to oldest so the most recent version will display at the top of the screen.
+Sometimes, there will be multiple editions of the same title.
+Always try to read the most up-to-date, but with many subject areas, there can be little difference between editions.
+Where we have multiple editions, you'll see a single item in the results list but it will indicate that there are multiple versions available.
+Click through to view all versions.
+By default, LibrarySearch will list these from newest to oldest so the most recent version will display at the top of the screen.
 Check carefully to ensure that you borrow the correct edition of the book you're after.

 In the above example, you're looking for the 2013 edition: Cottrell, S. (2013) The study skills handbook.
 Basingstoke: Palgrave.

 You can see at-a-glance from the results that this title is available to borrow as availability is shown in green, and you can also see the location and call number i.e. Lending Collection and 378.17 COT (Remember: you must be logged in to see accurate item availability!)